-I moved to Pinehurst in February 2018 after owning a vacation home here since 2012.
-While raising 3 kids, I spent 29 years in the field of Employee Benefits Outsourcing.
-After retiring the first time, I spent 7 years at a small consulting company as VP of Operations, implementing Workday (HR, Payroll, and Finance) software.
-In March 2019, I retired, and have enjoyed a variety of activities since then.
+Sue moved to Pinehurst in February 2018 after owning a vacation home here since 2012.
+While raising 3 kids, she spent 29 years in the field of Employee Benefits Outsourcing.
+After retiring the first time, she spent 7 years at a small consulting company as VP of Operations, implementing Workday (HR, Payroll and Finance) software.
+Sue retired in March 2019 and has enjoyed a variety of activities since then.

-Last year, I volunteered with First Tee of the Sandhills, and since last year, I’ve been volunteering at the Food Bank of Central and Eastern North Carolina with both the Backpack Pals program and at the front desk.
+Since Jan 2019, Sue has participated on the House Committee at Pinehurst Country Club.
+She also volunteers with First Tee of the Sandhills, and also at the Food Bank of Central and Eastern North Carolina with both the Backpack Pals program, and at the front desk. >/p>

-Finally, I love to volunteer at golf events.
-In the past, I’ve done Pace of Play, Scorer, Marshall, Supply, and Mobility Carts at tournaments including US Kids, US Amateur, Ladies Senior US Open, and LPGQ Qualifying Series.
+Finally, Sue loves to volunteer at golf events.
+In the past, she has supported the Pace of Play, Scorer, Marshall, Supply, and Mobility Carts roles at tournaments including US Kids, US Amateur, Ladies Senior US Open, and LPGQ Qualifying Series.>/p>

-I’ve thoroughly enjoyed NOPA events including travel trips (Biltmore, Highland Games, Greensboro), Dining Out, Singles and Solos, Spring Harness Track, Polocrosse, and Wine Group just to name a few.
+Sue thoroughly enjoys NOPA events including travel trips (Biltmore, Highland Games, Greensboro), Dining Out, Singles and Solos, Spring Harness Track, Polocrosse and Wine Group just to name a few.
 What a great way to make lifelong friends!

 Lois-Lynn Deuel, her husband, George, and son, Lance (17) moved to Pinehurst in August 2019 from Honolulu, Hawaii.